yangrc1234/VolumeCloud/README.md

 19/3/4 - Rewrite lighting code, using methods from [4], it should be very "physically based" now.
 19/5/18 - Rewrite raymarch and TAA.
 The 4x4 pattern is obsoleted.
 A full-screen raymarch with much lower sample count and temporal reprojection is used now.
 19/5/31 - Hi-Height technique implemented.
+19/6/25 - Rewrite shape function, the "cauliflower" shape is more visible now.
+Fixed object edge glitch when downsample is used.